13 Marketing Campaigns You Should Try This Summer – For Restaurants!

 If you’ve been pondering taking a stab at buying a food truck, there is no better time than summer to try things out.

-According to Entrepreneur, the street-food business – including mobile food trucks and non-mechanized carts – is a $1 billion industry that has seen an 8.4 percent growth rate from 2007 to 2012.
+The street-food business – including mobile food trucks and non-mechanized carts – is a $1 billion industry that has seen a 12.1% growth rate from 2016 to 2021.

 With the majority of people having shorter lunch hours and looking for good, cheap food, food trucks seem like a no-brainer for them.